LMFDB/lmfdb/Development.md

 Setup
 =====
-To set up yout system for development see [Code development and sharing your work](https://github.com/LMFDB/lmfdb/blob/master/GettingStarted.md#running).
+To set up your system for development see [Code development and sharing your work](https://github.com/LMFDB/lmfdb/blob/master/GettingStarted.md#running).

 Conventions
 ===========